linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Porter's Five Forces.md

 **DYNAMIC NATURE OF INDUSTRY RIVALRY**

-Our descriptive and analytic models of industry tend to examine the industry at a given state.
+Our descriptive and analytic models of industry tend to examine the industry $\$a_t$$ a given state.
 The nature and fascination of business is that it is not static.
 While we are prone to generalize, for example, list GM, Ford, and Chrysler as the "Big 3" and assume their dominance, we also have seen the automobile industry change.
 Currently, the entertainment and communications industries are in flux.
 Phone companies, computer firms, and entertainment are merging and forming strategic alliances that re-map the information terrain.
 Schumpeter and, more recently, Porter have attempted to move the understanding of industry competition from a static economic or industry organization model to an emphasis on the interdependence of forces as dynamic, or _punctuated equilibrium_, as Porter terms it.

 In Schumpeter's and Porter's view the dynamism of markets is driven by innovation.
-We can envision these forces at work as we examine the following changes:
+We can envision these forces $\$a_t$$ work as we examine the following changes:

 **Top 10 US Industrial Firms by Sales 1917 - 1988**